 This same phenomenon is presently occurring in the dairy industry.
 Small dairy farms like Pat and Donnie's are being replaced by large dairy farms which milk at least 200-500 cows and are funded by big corporations.
 Two of the evident characteristics of these large dairy farms are:

 1. Milking Parlours

 Cows are no longer milked exactly the way Pat and Donnie do.
-Milking parlours have now been used for some years.
-In the milking parlour system, cows come to a designated milking area rather than the farmer having to go to their fixed stanchions.
+Milking parlors have now been used for some years.
+In the milking parlor system, cows come to a designated milking area rather than the farmer having to go to their fixed stanchions.
 In one variety of this popular system, cows come onto an elevated circular platform and are secured.
-The farmer who is in a pit maybe five to six feet below then can easily and quickly attach the milking units which operate similar to the pipeline system.
+The farmer who is in a pit maybe five to six feet below then can easily and quickly attach the milking units which operate similarly to the pipeline system.

 2. Use of Illegal Alien Labor

 According to farmers that I talked with in Pat's area, the large dairy farms hire and employ a lot of illegal Mexican labor.
 This illegal help without documented work permits will many times work for less than the minimum wage.
 The big farmer also undoubtedly can get away from not paying their insurance or giving them usual worker benefits.

 The small dairy farm is rapidly fading away in American life.
 The low price of milk, the high cost of feed, crop production expenses, vet bills, and maintenance costs are forcing an end to the family farm.
 It is being replaced by large dairy farms or agribusinesses just like many other small businesses today.